gcaruso-stats/info-gain-RAD-normal/README.md

 This repository contains R functions to implement the procedures presented in the original paper *A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure* by G. Caruso and P. Mozgunov (2024+).

+**Status:** this repository is under active development.
+Core components of the methodology presented in the paper are available, while remaining parts are being polished, commented and added progressively.

 ## Repository Structure